gravitational/teleport/rfd/0157-aws-eks-discover.md

 ### Enrolling Selected Clusters

 For the enrollment of just the selected clusters, users will be further given two choices:
-- Use EKS OIDC identity provider association to enroll a cluster with just the API.
+- Use EKS Access entries to enroll a cluster with just the API.
 - As a backup option - manually run a Helm command that we generated for them.

 For completely automated cluster enrollment through the API, the Helm Go SDK will be used -